General Terms and Conditions of Purchase of TSCNET Services GmbH

 6.2 The provisions of the principal assignment/the order apply to performance changes.

-6.3 At TSCNET’s request, the Contractor must implement performance changes.
+6.3 At TSCNET’s request and subject to the consent of the Contractor, the Contractor will implement performance changes.
 This does not affect the right to a potential adjustment of the remuneration/performance time in accordance with the terms of the contract.

 6.4 If performance changes lead to additional or reduced remuneration, the agreed total price of the delivery and performance scope must be corrected accordingly.
 The agreements resulting from the principal contract/order apply here.
 When determining the price of performance changes, the Contractor must adhere to the price level of the principal order.